- Compare Prices instantly for Portland, OR moving labor.

 Food & Dining

 One of the first questions to ask when moving to a new city is “Where’s the food?!”
 Well Portland boasts one of the world’s finest farmer’s markets, the Portland Farmer's Market, which offers six locations throughout the city.
 The Portland Farmer’s Market offers the freshest (and tastiest) groceries around: from local artisan cheese and grass fed meat, to local organic produce, nuts, and coffee.
 In the summer months the Market even offers demonstrations by top local chefs, and cooking classes for kids.
-You can check out their full vendor list here and the city’s six locations here.
+You can check out the city’s six locations here.

 If you are not much of a home cook, or simply want some quick ready-made grub, check out Eater PDX, "the Portland restaurant, bar, and nightlife blog."
 This local blog is a great in-depth resource for everything related to restaurant news in Portland.
 Their articles include topics such as best and worst restaurants of the year, latest news and reviews on grand openings, and articles like "The Ultimate Guide to New Year's Eve Dining in Portland."
 For a great place to start browsing read "The 38 Essential Portland Restaurants.”
 This list places Pok Pok, an authentic Thai kitchen, as the top rated crowd pleasing favorite.
 If Thai cuisine is not your first choice have no fear, the top restaurants listed include everything from classic Italian, American, and southern style joints, to vegetarian, dim sum, and even bakeries and teahouses.
 Regardless of what you’re looking for, Portland has huge variety and amazing quality of dining available.